element-hq/element-web/docs/config.md

    not present in the config, the app will disable all rageshake functionality.
 Set to `https://element.io/bugreports/submit` to submit rageshakes to us, or use your own rageshake server.
 2. `uisi_autorageshake_app`: If a user has enabled the "automatically send debug logs on decryption errors" flag, this option will be sent alongside the rageshake so the rageshake server can filter them by app name.
-By default, this will be `element-web`, as with any other rageshake submitted by the app.
+By default, this will be `element-auto-uisi` (in contrast to other rageshakes submitted by the app, which use `element-web`).

-    If you are using the element.io rageshake server, please set this to `element-auto-uisi` so we can better filter them.

 If you would like to use [Sentry](https://sentry.io/) for rageshake data, add a `sentry` object to your config with the following values: